Residential care home – Elmfield House Residental Home Ltd

 - Residents and staff go to the Hen and Chickens pub for fortnightly lunches, residents attend local events such as the annual Strawberry Fayre each June and the Bonfire night celebrations each November.

-- The residential home has monthly visits from the Pastoral assistants or the Priest from Bisley Church located just down the road from us.
+- The residential care home has monthly visits from the Pastoral assistants or the Priest from Bisley Church located just down the road from us.
 Elmfield House also has links to the local Primary school, Cubs and Brownies groups and the local Youth group; we believe it is essential to be an integral part of the local community.

 - At Elmfield House we treat all of our residents with the upmost respect and dignity at all times.
 We respect the choices and the decisions made by our residents and independence is promoted and encouraged.